Heinrich Lammasch

 Heinrich Lammasch (21 May 1853 – 6 January 1920) was an Austrian jurist.
 He was a professor of criminal and international law, a member of the Hague Arbitration Tribunal, and served as the last Minister-President of Austria (or Cisleithania) for a few weeks in October and November 1918.
-He was the first and only non-noble to serve as Minister-President in the Austrian half of the Habsburg Monarchy.
+He was the first and only Minister-President in the Austrian half of the Habsburg Monarchy to have been a commoner, although he was not the first to have been born one by any means.

 Biography

 He was born in Seitenstetten, Lower Austria, the son of notary Heinrich Lammasch sen. (1823–1865) and his wife Anna née Schauenstein (1829–1891).
 Soon after his birth, the family moved to Wiener Neustadt and from there to Vienna.
 Upon the early death of his father, Lammasch attended the Schottengymnasium and studied law at the University of Vienna, obtaining his doctorate in 1876.

 Having traveled extensively through Germany, France and the United Kingdom, he qualified for the criminal law teaching faculty at the Vienna University in 1879.
 His pioneer pamphlet on the objective danger in the conception of attempted crime won for him in 1882 an extraordinary professorship, and in 1885 a full professorship at the University of Innsbruck.
 In 1893 he openly opposed a regressive draft penal law enacted by Minister-President Prince Windisch-Grätz.

 In 1889, Lammasch returned to Vienna and there became an advocate of the idea of a league of nations in the spirit of Christian philosophy.
 He became an international arbitrator who participated in the Hague Conventions of 1899 and 1907.
 A member of the Permanent Court of Arbitration, he arranged the Newfoundland dispute between Great Britain and the United States, and the Orinoco dispute between the latter and Venezuela.

 In 1899 Emperor Franz Joseph I appointed Lammasch a member of the Austrian House of Lords.
 He also acted as legal advisor of Archduke Franz Ferdinand.
 On the eve of World War I, he warned against the rapprochement with the German Empire and favoured an agreement with the Western Entente powers.
 During the war, he joined the international peace movement and, in July 1917, urged for a separate peace with the Allies.
 However, his proposals were brusquely rejected by Foreign Minister Ottokar Czernin.